Magnon Damping as a Probe of Kondo Coupling in Magnetically Ordered Systems

-To the best of our knowledge, this is the first observation of a minimum in the magnon damping constant in heavy-fermion or Kondo-lattice systems. {\new It is noteworthy that the minimum in magnon damping curve~(Fig.~\ref{fig:damping}) is closely related with the slope change in resistivity curve of \fgt~[Fig.~\ref{fig:sketch}(d)].
-Unlike the full screening of local moments in the coherent Kondo lattice of some $f$-electron systems~[Fig.~\ref{fig:sketch}(c)], we consider \fgt demonstrates partial screening of local moments~[Fig.~\ref{fig:sketch}(b)].
-In this scenario, magnetic order by local moments is mediated by conduction electrons~\cite{Deng2018,Tang2023}, giving rise to the Kondo effect~\cite{Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661,PhysRevX.12.011022}.
-Below $T^*$, the localized electronic state hybridizes with the itinerant electronic state, enlarging the Fermi surface volume and effective electron mass~\cite{Zhangeaao6791}.
-Consequently, from the perspective of conduction electrons, the slope of resistivity changes, manifesting heavy-fermion behavior.
-Simultaneously, from the perspective of spin waves, these processes provide additional decay channels for the magnons, resulting in a significant damping of magnons below $T^*$.}
+{\bf FMKH model and spin-flip scattering mechanism}\\ Notably, the temperature at which this damping minimum occurs (Fig.~\ref{fig:escans}e,f and Fig.~\ref{fig:qdependence}h) is close to the incoherent-coherent crossover observed in the resistivity curve (Fig.~\ref{fig:sketch}d).
+Below the intermediate temperature, the localized electronic state hybridizes with the itinerant electronic state, enlarging the Fermi surface volume and effective electron mass~\cite{Zhangeaao6791}.
+Consequently, from the perspective of conduction electrons, the slope of resistivity changes~(Fig.~\ref{fig:sketch}d), consistent with other experimental observations~\cite{Zhangeaao6791,doi:10.1021/acs.nanolett.1c01661,PhysRevB.93.144404,PhysRevX.12.011022}, manifesting heavy-fermion behaviour.
+On the other hand, from the perspective of spin waves, these processes provide additional decay channels for magnons, resulting in a significant damping of magnons at low temperatures.